 10.2 Gear Box

-The size of the gear box should be at least equivalent to the rating of the motor being used and should be 24 hours rating type.
+The size of the gear box should be at least equivalent to the rating of the motor being used and should be 24 h rating type.

 10.3 Couplings and Bearings

 The economical method of supporting the impeller shaft would be to use a gear box carrying bearing to accommodate the bending and thrust loads of the impeller shafts, the impeller shaft being rigidly coupled to the output shaft of the gear box.
 This arrangement is quite suitable for use with shaft passing through stuffing box designed for low pressure duties or where a steady bearing is fitted inside the vessel.
 However, for installations with long impeller shafts, or where the load is such that bearings are required on the shaft, or where deep stuffing boxes have to be used like in high pressure agitator vessels like auto-claws, it is preferable to fit bearings on the shaft immediately above the stuffing box and a steady bearing inside the vessel below the stuffing box.
 In such cases the impeller shaft shall be connected to the gear box by a flexible coupling.
 Coupling between the gear output and impeller shafts may be of any conventional design.
 For corrosive service it is preferable to arrange couplings between drive and impeller shaft, outside the vessel, even though this entails longer shafts and may necessitate additional bearings.